datajock8/AnagramFinder/README.md

 # Use Cases:

-*Word Games*: Enhance your gameplay in word-based games by identifying potential words from given letters.
+**Word Game*s**: Enhance your gameplay in word-based games by identifying potential words from given letters.

-*Literary Analysis*: Discover hidden word patterns or potential anagrams in texts.
+**Literary Analysis**: Discover hidden word patterns or potential anagrams in texts.

-*Education*: A useful tool for students to explore word formations and enhance vocabulary.
+**Education**: A useful tool for students to explore word formations and enhance vocabulary.

 # Performance:
 Optimized for performance, the feature leverages efficient algorithms and data structures to deliver results swiftly.
 However, it's recommended to limit the input string length to avoid potential extensive computations.